-Being just 20.8 mm in diameter, the tiny movement is only 1.64 mm thick (just a trifle thicker than some coins,) so VC managed to produce a watch, which is only 36.0 mm in diameter and just over four millimeters thick making it even 0.1 mm thinner than the Jaeger-LeCoultre Master Ultra Thin 145.240.792B, which is powered by the same JLC 849 caliber.
-Although I can’t forecast how the reduction in thickness affected the case’s structural rigidity, I still must confess that I am quite impressed: with its elegantly flowing lines and overall slimness, the watch looks like a breath of fresh air over the legions of those “deliberately sporty” modern dress watches that try to impress you with nothing more, but a sheer mass of precious metal that was used to craft their intentionally massive cases.
+Being just 20.8 mm in diameter, the tiny movement is only 1.64 mm thick (just a trifle thicker than some coins,) so VC managed to produce a case, which is only 36.0 mm in diameter and just over four millimeters thick making it even 0.1 mm thinner than the Jaeger-LeCoultre Master Ultra Thin 145.240.792B, which is powered by the same JLC 849 caliber.
+Although I can’t forecast how the reduction in thickness affected the case’s structural rigidity, I still must confess that I am impressed: with its elegantly flowing lines and overall slimness, the 1955 Ultra-fine looks like a breath of fresh air over the legions of those “deliberately sporty” modern dress watches that try to impress you with nothing more, but a sheer mass of precious metal that was used to craft their intentionally massive cases.

 UPDATE: Well, it looks like Vacheron Constantin asks $28,000 for this piece of slender beauty.